 Reflecting our diverse world

-At Southern we are committed to academic excellence, access, social justice, and service for the public good.
-Each and every day, we encourage our students, faculty, staff, and alumni to consider our individual roles in challenging injustice, valuing diversity, and creating a climate of inclusion.
+At Southern, we are committed to academic excellence, access, social justice, and service for the public good.
+Each and every day we encourage our students, faculty, staff, and alumni to consider our individual roles in challenging injustice, valuing diversity, and creating a climate of inclusion.
 We’re driven by our mission to foster a culture enriched by academic excellence, access, social justice, and service for the public good.

-Students who balance their academic work with cocurricular activities are more inclined to achieve success in academic and other pursuits, create opportunities for personal development, and are better prepared for life after graduation.
-Southern’s many campus clubs and organizations provide rich educational, social, leadership, and cultural opportunities, both on and off campus.
+Students who balance their academic work with cocurricular activities are more inclined to achieve success in academic and other pursuits, create opportunities for personal development, and be better prepared for life after graduation.
+Southern’s many campus clubs and organizations provide rich educational, social, leadership, and cultural opportunities on and off campus.
 Cultural events are planned through the Office of International Education, and we offer 19 highly competitive NCAA Division II men’s and women’s athletic teams.

 Office of International Education

-The Office of International Education (OIE) serves inbound international students (degree-seeking and short-term exchange) as well as outbound students interested in studying either abroad or at a partner institution in the US.
+The Office of International Education (OIE) serves inbound international students (degree-seeking and short-term exchange), as well as outbound students interested in studying either abroad or at a partner institution in the US.
 Southern currently sends students to over 100 destinations worldwide through our study abroad program.
 We also serve Southern faculty members interested in establishing programs abroad and members of the Southern community interested in participating in a Fulbright Program.

 Achieving successful outcomes

-Southern’s Academic and Career Advising Center works with students to help envision the connection between present academic experience and future plans.
+Southern’s Academic Advising Center works with students to help envision the connection between their present academic experience and future plans.
 All students are matched with an academic advisor, and our goal is to broaden students’ perspectives with respect to their career choices.

-From study abroad and advanced research opportunities to service learning and internships, Southern students have outstanding experiences and great preparation for careers.
+From study abroad and advanced research opportunities to service learning and internships, Southern students gain outstanding experience and great preparation for their careers.